United States : Safety by City

-Columbus is a safe city to visit, but with a number of neighborhoods that should be avoided.
+Columbus is a safe city to visit, but with several neighborhoods that should be avoided.

 As for crime, it isn’t too big of an issue for the most part, but it happens from time to time.

-There are certainly parts of Columbus that can easily be considered unsafe; it usually works like this: you could walk around a few blocks where crime is extremely high and then a couple blocks over – you’re perfectly safe.
+Certain parts of Columbus can easily be considered unsafe; it usually works like this: you could walk around a few blocks where crime is extremely high and then a couple of blocks over – you’re perfectly safe.

-In general, anywhere within about a five block radius of campus is pretty safe.
+In general, anywhere within about a five-block radius of the campus is pretty safe.